Title III Parent, Family, and Community Engagement Requirements

 - Example: Adult ESL class with guest speakers from community, such as a bank doing bilingual financial literacy, while students do instructional activities in childcare

-- Please click here for more examples and ideas of PFCE activities.
+Please click here for more examples and ideas of PFCE activities (including virtual examples).

 How are requirements reported to TEA?

 The primary source to report compliance with the Title III PFCE requirements is the end of year compliance report – specifically the PR3002 section of the ESSA Consolidated Compliance Report.
-The LEA is required to list the sources of documentation it has readily available to submit to the agency.
-At the time of publication, specific random validation information had not been released, but TEA is expected to randomly validate engagement activities and use of funds that are under Part 6: Program Implementation in the compliance report.
+The LEA is required to list the sources of documentation (click here) that it has readily available to submit to the agency.
 Listed below are the specific questions.
-It is important to note that Title III funds might not have paid for all of these activities; regardless, all are still required as a condition for receiving Title III funds at all.
+It is important to note that Title III funds might not have paid for all of these activities; regardless, all are still required as a condition for receiving Title III funds.

-- Did the LEA provide and implement effective parent engagement activities to parents of English learner students that were above and beyond other federal programs? (question #2)
+- Did the LEA provide and implement effective parent engagement activities to parents of English learner students that were above and beyond other federal programs?
+(Use of funds question #1)

+Activities must be conducted in all three categories, and the offerings should be based on the needs of your EB families.
+Whole-school parent events do not qualify!
 It is important to think ahead about which activities you will pick to report so that you can plan how you will document them and evaluate if the activities are worthwhile.
 For example, you will want to pick the main events and collect feedback, such as surveys, from the participants of the events.
+Remote and virtual events are also acceptable as long as they are documented.

 What resources are available to improve our Title III PFCE activities?